justinmklam/personal-website/content/posts/2017/06/sous-vide-pla.md

 layout = "single-blog"
 tags = ["3d printing", "materials science"]
 +++

+Yep, you heard it right.
+With all the craze surrounding cooking sous vide these days, it was only a matter of time before someone decided to venture using it outside of the culinary world.
+Turns out that someone also had a 3D printer, and _you won't believe what happened next!_

+Click-bait headlines aside, this post is quite lengthy and not everyone may have the patience to get through it all.
+Feel free to read the TL;DR below, or if you're feeling inclined, follow along my adventure through the land of 3D printing, materials science, and modern cooking.

+## The Short Version

+Heat treatment was carried out on 3D printed parts using a temperature controlled water bath (aka sous vide) instead of being baked in an oven.

+**What the goal was:**

++ To determine if extra strength can be squeezed out of PLA filament by annealing the parts and testing how much force can be applied before the test piece breaks in half.

+**How it was tested:**

+1. Printed some small test blocks (7mm x 7mm x 30mm)
+1. Submerged them in water at 70°C for 30 mins
+1. Half of the blocks cooled to room temperature in air (70°C to 18°C in < 10 mins), and the other half were regulated to cooled much slower (70°C to 18°C in > 4 hours)
+1. Applied a point load on the test block
+1. Recorded the maximum load before failure

+**What the results suggest:**

++ Using a temperature controlled water bath provides a more stable, uniform, and controllable heat source (so parts are less prone to warping from uneven heating)
++ Annealing PLA yields an increase in mechanical strength under some circumstances
++ Testing was fairly inconclusive due to the inconsistency/human error in rate of applied force

+**What the takeaways are:**

++ Annealing printed parts by sous vide is a plausible method for annealing PLA
++ Further testing is required to conclusively determine the balance between post-processing time and the resulting performance gains

+## The Long Version

 Let's say we wanted to make a highly functional part using a 3D printer.
 Maybe you need a replacement gear or a weight-bearing mounting bracket, and 3D printing would be the easiest way to fabricate the part.